 Large Commercial Plant (10,000 GJ/day):

-Personnel and equipment for collecting and transporting the waste wood is assumed to be part of the cost of biomass supply and not part of plant operations.
 The small commercial unit can be located in areas containing relatively small forest operations such as remote or suburban communities.
 Abandoned hog fuel piles can also supply the small unit for a number of years.
 The large commercial units require industrial scale forestry operations to supply enough waste wood to feed the plant.
-For medium commercial sawmills in BC, Canada and assuming typical forest densities, a harvest area of 40 to 50 km radius will have sufficient forest re-growth to support sawmill operations in a sustainable manner indefinitely.
+For medium to large sized commercial sawmills in North America and assuming typical forest densities, a harvest area of 40 to 50 km radius will have sufficient forest re-growth to support sawmill operations in a sustainable manner indefinitely.

-The G4 RNG process lends itself to production of methane from excess power generation from intermittent wind and solar power sources.
-Extra electrical generation energy can be converted into hydrogen which is fed into the G4 RNG process to be converted to pipeline grade methane.
-The G4 Power to Gas (P2G) process eliminates the issues associated with injecting hydrogen into the gas grid.
-The process is fully renewable and sustainable.
+The G4 RNG process lends itself to production of methane from low cost, excess power generation from intermittent wind and solar power sources.
+Excess renwable power can be converted into hydrogen which is fed into the G4 RNG process to be converted into RNG for distribution/storage in the natural gas grid.
+The G4 Power to Gas (P2G) process is a superior alternative to injecting hydrogen into the natural gas grid.